sd2beatles/MySQL-recipe-in-English-/finding_characters_and_trend.md

 here is to peform RFM analysis subject to the total sum of r,f,and m.

 The major problem with rfm analysis in the three-dimensional graphical dimension is a quite large number of groups we take into our consideration.
 In the previous case, each consumer should belong to one of 125 combinations of three indicators(5*5*5).
-Therefore, an analysis based on the total sum of these three indicators to determine which group they are assigned to.
+Therefore, an analysis based on the total sum of these three indicators is needed to determine which group they are assigned to.

 ```sql